rteguo/i2food/README.md

 - User registration
 - User login
 - User Log out
+- Home page
+- About us page
+- Shop page with list of products
 - Display the products with rating relating their nutrient composition
 - Add product in the cart
 - Remove product in the cart